greenscreens-io/nginx_config/README.md

-# nginx_config
+#### NginX example configuration

-Example NginX configuration for load balancing and proxying
+This folder contains basic setup example how to configure NginX to proxy and load balance to multiple instances of GreenScreen Terminal Service.